madhav-datt/AIuto/README.md

 *The need for human interaction cannot be underestimated, and while offering food/drink and services, sometimes humans just need to be listened to by other humans.*

-These tweets are then run through a sentiment analysis engine, so we can intelligently guage how our potential aid providers feel towards M&Rs.
+These tweets are then run through a sentiment analysis engine, so we can intelligently gauge how our potential aid providers feel towards M&Rs.
 A handful of the most positive local Twitter users are selected, and directly tweeted a reference number.
 This facilitates communication between the two parties while maintaining anonymity - a growing concern in society today.

 From this point, our SMS messaging service provides on-the-fly translation between both the refugee and the supporter with absolutely no need for the internet.
 A relationship can build as trust between the chat participants builds.
 A place to convene can be organised, and the required items can be provided to those in need.